jnoga1996/slack/README.md

 - /Activity/{id} - Activity - returns activity with specified id from db.
 - /TimePlan/?activity=<activity> - TimePlan - returns time plan by specified activity.
 - /TimePlan/{id} - TimePlan - returns time plan with specified id from db.
+- /Files/ - List<String> - returns all available files.
+- /Files/{id} - String - returns all available files for course with specified id.

 Post:
 - /Attendance/ - please take a look at comment in AttendanceController class to see how to send post request.